khaeru/genno/doc/usage.rst

 Computations
 ============

-A computation is any Python function that operates on Quantities or other data.
+A computation is any Python function or callable that operates on Quantities or other data.
 :mod:`genno.computations` includes many common computations; see the API documentation for descriptions of each.

-The power of :mod:`genno` is the ability to link *any* code, no matter how complex, into the graph.
+The power of :mod:`genno` is the ability to link *any* code, no matter how complex, into the graph, and have it operate on the results of other code.
+Tasks can perform complex tasks such as:

+- Read in exogenous data, including over a network connection,
+- Trigger output to files(s) or a database, or
+- Execute user-defined methods.